 - Java is used by 4.7% of all the websites whose server-side programming language is known.

-- The most popular Long Term Support (LTS) version is Java 11, used by 56% of applications, followed by Java 8 at 33%.
+- The most popular Long-Term Support (LTS) version is Java 11, which 56% of applications use.
+Java 8 is second, at 33%.

 - Java appears in every 1 in 5 searches (20.03%) across African countries, making it the most popular language in that region.